AdobeDocs/campaign-standard.en/help/integrating/using/provisioning-and-configuring-integration-with-audience-manager-or-people-core-service.md

 &#42; You can find your IMS Org ID on the Experience Cloud, in the **Administration** menu.
 It is also provided when you first connect to the Adobe Experience Cloud.

-## Configuring the integration in Adobe Campaign
+## Configuring the integration in Adobe Campaign {#configuring-the-integration-in-adobe-campaign}

 After submitting this request, Adobe will proceed to the provisioning of the integration for you and contact you to provide details and information that you have to finalize the configuration: